 1:1 Reading is important for all children.
 It is a time when phonics and fluency can be developed, comprehension assessed and individual problems tackled.
 The teacher should hear all children read and extra support can be provided by TAs, volunteers and parents.
 Time to hear children read is provided in the reading for pleasure cycle.
 The fluency matrix should be used to support feedback, modelling and development.

 Reading can be assessed in many different ways.
 Formative assessment can be done through:

 - Having a group discussion

 - STAR Reader (Reading Age and Diagnostic)

-- SATs Reading Tests (Year 2 and 6)
+- SATs Reading Tests (Year 2)

 - Phonics Screening Check (Year 1)

 However, these assessments should not be used in isolation to form a judgement of a child’s reading.
 All aspects and forms of evidence should be taken into account in order to build a picture and assess against the year group expectations for reading.
 Moderation of reading will take all of these aspects into account.